coyo8/coyo8.github.io/_pages/about.md

 > Does Gödel's Incompleteness Theorem proves that Singularity is not possible?

 To get updated with my newest projects, go straight to my [GitHub][github] account or checkout the [projects]({{ site.url }}/projects/) section.
-If you have something intresting to share and want to meet for a coffee?
+If you have something interesting to share and want to meet for a coffee?
 Feel free to contact me.

 <div class="social-icon"><a id="pdf-ic" href="{{ site.url }}/assets/pdf/resume.pdf" target="_blank">
     <i class="fa fa-file-pdf-o social-icon"></i>